 For even more control options, from version v6 Control via additional 3D views are available that can be used freely.

 A new, empty layout is initially in planning mode.
 In this mode, components can be placed, moved, rotated and configured on the layout.
-This build mode is suitable for the planning phase, but contains too many tools that can be annoying when operating the layout.
+This build mode is suitable for the editing phase, but contains too many tools that can be annoying when operating the layout.

-As soon as a layout is to be controlled, select simulation mode.
+When a layout is to be controlled, select simulation mode.
 In this mode, many tools that are only useful for planning are hidden and other functions and displays are activated.
 For example, the simulation mode contains special effects that make the layouts look even more realistic.
 Switchable objects such as vehicles, points, signals and controllers can also be operated more conveniently with the mouse.